- Quality Criteria

 3. Manuscripts should be prepared according to the APA Publication Manual and this GUIDELINES, and submited to the Editor to the following address:

 4. The review process is anonymous, so authors’ names or affiliations should not appear anywhere on the manuscript.
 If corrections are needed before definitely acceptance, corrected manuscripts should be send to the editor within three months.
 Passed this time without receiving the new version, manuscripts will be rejected for publication and returned to the author.
 When submitting a corrected version, authors should enclose a letter itemising every change (section, page, line) and, where appropriate, the difference of opinion.

-5. When an author is preparing to submit a manuscript, he/she needs to ensure that there is a section following the Abstract entitled “Novelty and Significance” written in a style that is understood by a general audience.
+5. When an author is preparing to submit a manuscript, he/she needs to ensure that there is a section following the Abstract entitled “Novelty and Relevance” written in a style that is understood by a general audience.
 This section, which should be about 100 words, comprises 2 subsections under the following headings:

 2. What this paper adds? (with a two or three bullet points highlighting the novelty of data or arguments of the paper.)